-The course on Visual Approaches to Data Mining ends here.
+The course on Introduction to Data Mining at Baylor College of Medicine and its installment in 2019 ends here.
 We covered quite some mileage, and we hope we have taught you some essential procedures that should be on the stack of every data scientists.
-The goal was to get you familiar with basic techniques, tools, and concepts of data science and teach you have to visually explore data and models.
+The goal was not to turn you into one but to get you familiar with some basic techniques, tools, and concepts.
 Data science is a vast field, and it takes years of study and practice to master it.
-You may never become a data scientist, but as an expert in some other field, it should now be easier to talk and collaborate with statisticians and computer scientists.
+You may never become a data scientist, but as an expert in biomedicine, it should now be more comfortable to talk and collaborate with statisticians and computer scientists.
 And for those who want to go ahead with data science, well, you now know where to start.